High-fidelity state transfer via quantum walks from delocalized states: Concluding remarks

 \section{Concluding remarks}

-We have shown here that CTQW starting from a distributed state over a cycle graph could be a prototype system to store and transfer quantum states since they preserve fidelity for a long time and over great distances.
-In particular, the distributed state should be smooth and wide enough, and the Gaussian one is the best choice among all states studied.

-We have outlined an underlying idea based on the dynamic control of these graphs \cite{herrman2019continuous} suggesting potential applications as quantum memories \cite{lvovsky2009optical} and sequential transportation of quantum cargo \cite{roy2020how}.
-We hope our findings might be helpful to the development of new protocols of quantum communication.
+We have shown that continuous-time and discrete-time quantum walks from a delocalized state on bounded paths could be used as platforms for state transfer.
+Such walks preserve the fidelity of the state for an appreciable time and over great distances.
+For this purpose, the state should be smooth and wide enough as the symmetrical Gaussian one, regardless of the graph size.
+Then, the state displaces without group velocity, and the constructive interference in distinct places leads to periodic recovery of the initial state.
+We also have outlined an underlying idea based on the dynamic control of these graphs \cite{herrman2019continuous}.
+It suggests potential applications such as quantum memories \cite{lvovsky2009optical} and sequential transportation of quantum cargo \cite{roy2020how}.
+Moreover, we have shown one way to implement these walks through quantum circuits.
+We hope our findings might be helpful to the development of new protocols for quantum communication in the context of quantum walks and spin chains experimental research.